bao-project/bao-docs/source/development/misra.rst

       reconfigure the tools accordingly.

-As described in :ref:`Repository MISRA Artefacts<misra_artifacts>`, each repository must provide a GEP in a CSV format, for which a baseline is provided in the :ref:`CI repository <ci>`.
+As described in :ref:`Repository MISRA Artefacts<misra_artifacts>`, each repository must provide a GEP in a CSV format, for which a baseline is provided in the CI repository.

 .. _deviations: